jrhawley/seneviratne-xu-2019/Results/2018-10-10_global-accessibility/README.md

 ## Conclusions

 There tends to be more accessible chromatin in the knockdowns compared to the control, but these differences are not statistically significant.

+## 2018-10-31 Update

+These peak lists use a filter of p < 0.01, which is not a very stringent filter.
+I'm not sure how much I trust these, given that there seems to be a lot of noise and very high peak counts for consensus lists.
+I'm going to try some manual filtering on these re-preprocessed data samples, then try this type of analysis again.